alchemyplatform/aa-sdk/site/packages/aa-alchemy/middleware/withAlchemyGasManager.md

 - `policyId: string` -- the Gas Manager policy ID

-### `delegateGasEstimation: boolean` -- a flag to additionally estimate gas as part of
+### `delegateGasEstimation: boolean` -- a flag to additionally estimate gas as part of requesting paymaster and data